apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/data-file-backup-and-restore.md

 ---
 title: Data file backup and restore for MySQL
-description: How to back up and restore data files for MySQL
+description: How to back up and restore MySQL by data files
 keywords: [data file backup and restore, mysql]
 sidebar_position: 2
-sidebar_label: By data file
+sidebar_label: Data file
 ---

 # Data file backup and restore

 Data file backup of KubeBlocks is one type of full backup.
-It is recommended to perform the data file backup and restore on a local self-managed database.

 Follow the steps below to back up and restore a cluster by data files.